Glossary of names for the British: Pommy or pom

 The terms pommy, pommie, and pom used in Australia, South Africa, and New Zealand usually denote a British person.
-Newspapers in Australia were using the term by 1912.
+Newspapers in Australia were using the term by 1912, with it appearing first in Western Australia, and was said to be short for pomegranate, with the terms "jimmy" and "jimmigrant" also in use.
+The term Ten-pound Pom refers to British (subsidized) migrants to Australia and New Zealand after World War II.

+Disputes about whether the term Pom is derogatory or offensive have occurred since 1925.
 The Oxford Dictionary defines its use as "often derogatory", but after complaints to the Australian Advertising Standards Board about five advertisements using the term "poms", the board ruled in 2006 that these words are inoffensive, in part because they are "largely used in playful or affectionate terms".
 The New Zealand Broadcasting Standards Authority made a similar ruling in 2010.
 The BBC, the British national broadcaster, has used the phrase on occasion.
-Disputes about whether the term is offensive have occurred since 1925.

 There are several folk etymologies for "pommy" or "pom".
 The best-documented of these is that "pommy" originated as a contraction of "pomegranate".
 According to this explanation, "pomegranate" was Australian rhyming slang for "immigrant" (like "Jimmy Grant").
 Usage of "pomegranate" for English people may have been strengthened by a belief in Australia that sunburn occurs more frequently amongst English immigrants, turning those with fair skin the colour of pomegranates.

 Another explanation – now generally considered to be a false etymology – was that "pom" or "pommy" were derived from an acronym such as POM ("prisoner of Millbank"), POME ("prisoner of Mother England") or POHMS ("prisoner of Her Majesty's Service").
 However, there is no evidence that such terms, or their acronyms, were used in Australia when "pom" and "pommy" entered use there.
 Other theories are that they come from the use of "pom-pom" guns by the British in the First and Second Boer Wars, from a corruption of "Tommy Atkins", or from "Pompey", a nickname for Portsmouth.